MDBAuth/EWR_tool/README.md

 2. Planning: Comparing ewr success between scenarios (i.e. model runs) - option 2 above.

 **Support**
-For issues relating to the script, a tutorial, or feedback please contact Martin Job at martin.job@mdba.gov.au, Sirous Safari Pour at sirous.safaripour@mdba.gov.au, Elisha Freedman at elisha.freedman@mdba.gov.au, Joel Bailey at joel.bailey@mdba.gov.au, or Lara Palmer at lara.palmer@mdba.gov.au.
+For issues relating to the script, a tutorial, or feedback please contact Martin Job at Martin.Job@mdba.gov.au, Sirous Safari Pour at Sirous.SafariPour@mdba.gov.au, Elisha Freedman at Elisha.Freedman@mdba.gov.au, Rory Hackett at Rory.Hackett@mdba.gov.au or Joel Bailey at Joel.Bailey@mdba.gov.au

 **Disclaimer**
-Every effort has been taken to ensure the ewr database represents the original EWRs from state Long Term Water Plans (LTWPs) and Environmental Water Management Plans (EWMPs) as best as possible, and that the code within this tool has been developed to interpret and analyse these EWRs in an accurate way.
+Every effort has been taken to ensure the ewr database represents the original EWRs from state Long Term Water Plans (LTWPs), Environmental Water Management Plans (EWMPs), Flows studies, and those derived through expert elicitation processes as best as possible.
+The  code within this tool has been developed to interpret and analyse these EWRs in an accurate way.
 However, there may still be unresolved bugs in the ewr parameter sheet and/or ewr tool.
 Please report any bugs to the issues tab under the GitHub project so we can investigate further.

 **Notes on development of the dataset of EWRs**
-The MDBA has worked with Basin state representatives to ensure scientific integrity of EWRs has been maintained when translating from raw EWRs in the Basin state LTWPs and EWMPs to the machine readable format found in the parameter sheet within this tool.
+The MDBA has worked with Basin state representatives to ensure scientific integrity of EWRs has been maintained when translating from raw EWRs in the Basin state LTWPs, EWMPs, Flows studies, and those derived through expert elicitation processes to the machine readable format found in the parameter sheet within this tool.

-Environmental Water Requirements (EWRs) in the tool are subject to change when the relevant documents including Long Term Water Plans (LTWPs) and Environmental Water Management Plans (EWMPs) are updated or move from draft to final versions.
-LTWPs that are currently in draft form include the ACT and the upper Murrumbidgee section of the NSW Murrumbidgee LTWP.
+Environmental Water Requirements (EWRs) in the tool are subject to change when the relevant documents including Long Term Water Plans (LTWPs), Environmental Water Management Plans (EWMPs), Flows studies, and those derived through expert elicitation processes are updated or move from draft to final versions.
+LTWPs that are currently in draft form include the upper Murrumbidgee section of the NSW Murrumbidgee LTWP, and the SA LTWP.

 **Compatibility**

 - All Queensland catchments
 - All New South Wales catchments
 - All South Australian catchments
-- All EWRs from river based Environmental Water Management Plans (EWMPs) in Victoria*
+- Where possible all EWRs from Environmental Water Management Plans (EWMPs) and Flows studies in Victoria
-- All EWRs for ACT (draft version)

-*The wetland EWMPS and mixed wetland-river EWMPs in Victoria are in progress.
-The MDBA will work with our Victorian colleagues to ensure any updated EWRs in these plans are integrated into the tool where possible.

 **Input data**